Exeter and Crediton Railway: Construction, but not opening

-Notwithstanding the difficulties in shareholders' meetings, construction had been continuing and was ready—as a double track broad gauge line—early in 1847, except for the actual connection to the B&ER at Cowley Bridge, and the directors anticipated starting train services.
+Notwithstanding the difficulties in shareholders' meetings, construction had been continuing and was ready (as a double track broad gauge line) early in 1847, except for the actual connection to the B&ER at Cowley Bridge, and the directors anticipated starting train services.
 However the LSWR supporters among the shareholding obtained an injunction from the Court of Chancery forbidding them from opening on the broad gauge.
-This was founded on the resolution of 12 April 1847; the significance was that once opened to passengers, a line could not change its gauge without a fresh act of Parliament.
+This was founded on the resolution of 12 April 1847.
+This was significant as that, once opened to passengers, a line could not change its gauge without a fresh act of Parliament.

-The TVER—effectively the LSWR and in control of the E&CR infrastructure—applied to the Gauge Commissioners for a decision on the gauge of their own line, and made it clear that they expected that to be for the narrow gauge.
-Moreover, they altered the track of the E&CR line to narrow gauge, and informed the commissioners that they proposed to start narrow gauge passenger services on the E&CR on 15 February 1848; this was to be from Crediton to Cowley Bridge just short of the B&ER.
+The TVER, which was effectively the LSWR in control of the E&CR infrastructure, applied to the Gauge Commissioners for a decision on the gauge of their own line and made it clear that they expected that to be for the narrow gauge.
+Moreover, they altered the track of the E&CR line to narrow gauge, and informed the Gauge Commissioners that they proposed to start narrow gauge passenger services on the E&CR on 15 February 1848 from Crediton to Cowley Bridge, just short of the B&ER.
 The LSWR still aspired to have an independent line from there to their own Queen Street station at Exeter.

 However, on 8 February 1848 the commissioners issued their determination: the TVER (and by implication the E&CR) was to be a broad gauge line.